sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 Here you can see that symmetry metrics help to find 'on the border' {city, year} time series and cosine similarity metrics are not helpfull to find such time series.

 <p></p>
 <p><h4>Compare {City, Year} Temperature Vectors with Average of All Yearly Temperatures</h4>
 <p></p>
 For another scenario we calculated average vector for 2640 daily temperature time series - for years from 1980 to 2019 for 66 Western Europen cities and compared this vector it with yearly temperature vectors for all cities.

 <p></p>
 Average of 2460 city-year temperature vectors provides a very smooth line, we did not expect many similar city-year temperature vectors.
 With symmetry metrics we found that most of cities with high similarities to a smooth line are located on Mediterranean Sea not far from each other.
-Here is a clockwise city list: Marseille (France), Nice (France), Monako (Monako), Genoa (Italy), Rome (Italy), Naples (Italy), and Salerno (Italy):
+Here is a clockwise city list: Marseille (France), Nice (France), Monaco (Monaco), Genoa (Italy), Rome (Italy), Naples (Italy), and Salerno (Italy):
 <p></p>
 <a href="#">
     <img src="{{ site.baseurl }}/img/nldl_img9.jpg" alt="Post Sample Image" width="444" >